aurko96/Distributed-Banking-System/README.md

 The system offers the following functionalities via RPC:

-1. OpenAccount
+1. OpenAccount:
 Creates a new bank account and returns a unique account identifier.

-2. DepositAccount
+2. DepositAccount:
 Deposits a specified amount into an account.

-3. AddInterest
+3. AddInterest:
 Applies a specific interest percentage to the balance of an account.

-4. WithdrawAccount
+4. WithdrawAccount:
 Withdraws a specified amount of money from an account.

-5. GetBalance
+5. GetBalance:
 Retrieves the balance of a specified account.